cdapio/cdap/cdap-docs/admin-manual/source/installation/quick-start.rst

 :ref:`edit your CDAP configuration <quick-start-configuration>` once you have downloaded and installed the packages, and prior to starting services.

-- For a *Secure Hadoop* installation, see the discussion in :ref:`the installation guide
+- For a *Secure Hadoop* installation, see the discussion in :ref:`the configuration guide
-  <install-secure-hadoop>`.
+  <configuration-secure-hadoop>`.

-- The ``ulimit`` for the cluster should already be configured correctly for HBase; if not, details are covered in :ref:`the installation guide <install-ulimit>`.
+- The ``ulimit`` for the cluster should already be configured correctly for HBase; if not, details are covered in :ref:`the configuration guide <configuration-ulimit>`.

-- The CDAP user should be able to write temp files; if not, see the instructions in :ref:`the installation guide <install-tmp-files>`.
+- The CDAP user should be able to write temp files; if not, see the instructions in :ref:`the configuration guide <configuration-tmp-files>`.

 - **Note:** ZooKeeper's ``maxClientCnxns`` must be raised from its default.
 We suggest setting it to zero (unlimited connections).
 As each YARN container launched by CDAP makes a connection to ZooKeeper,